mlpack/mlpack/doc/user/methods/random_forest.md

 ### Variants

-mlpack provides a few variants of the random forest classifier, because the `RandomForest` class allows [fully custom behavior](#fully-custom-behavior).
+mlpack provides a few variants of the random forest classifier, using the [fully custom behavior](#fully-custom-behavior) of the `RandomForest` class.
 In the documentation below, the following types can be used as drop-in
 replacements: